Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: Introduction

 \section{Introduction}

 Recently a 4 dimensional anomaly-free twistor string has been presented \cite{Kunz:2020}.
-The target space is twistor space with its dual, the string contains a target bi-twistor and a target fermionic bi-spinor, both being worldsheet spinors of conformal weight $\frac{1}{2}$, and besides being coupled to two-dimensional worldsheet gravity, the model is gauged with regards to a rotational SU(2) symmetry between the two twistors.
+The target space is twistor space with its dual, the string contains a target bi-twistor and two target fermionic bi-spinors, all of them being worldsheet spinors of conformal weight $\frac{1}{2}$, and besides being coupled to two-dimensional worldsheet gravity, the model is gauged with regards to a rotational SU(2) symmetry between the two twistors.
 Additionally the conformal translations between the twistors and between twistors and fermions are gauged as well.
 It was shown that this string is anomaly-free with nilpotent BRST charge and reproduces the familiar N$^k$MHV amplitudes of N=8 supergravity \cite{Skinner:2013,Geyer:2014}.

 In this follow-up paper the properties of the string are explored in more detail.
 We limit ourselves entirely to the closed left-moving string because it already provides all the interesting features.
 The spectrum of the string is analyzed with help of vertex operators for all known physical states and is shown to have rich variety.
 There are four gravitons.
 One of them leads to expected gravitational amplitudes, the others do not.
 The remainder of the spectrum exhibits an SU(4) target R symmetry from the fermionic spinors and an SU(2) symmetry from the bi-twistors.
 What is particularly interesting is that with a judicious choice of an SU(2) representation, it includes three generations of fermionic content of the Pati-Salam model \cite{Pati:1974}.
 Scattering amplitudes involving vertex operators with gravitons and fermions look like the Einstein-Yang-Mills (EYM) amplitudes of \cite{Adamo:2015}.
 These new amplitudes and also the tree and one-loop scattering amplitudes computed in \cite{Kunz:2020} exhibit expected unitary factorization.
 Finally, a string field theory along the lines of \cite {Lacroix:2017} and \cite{Reid:2017} is proposed.